 If you’ve missed our headlong rush across the country, we’re in a hurry to get to Utah.
 We needed a stopover between Denver and Park City, so picked a town on the way that has a brewery: Rock Springs, Wyoming.
 One of the two breweries in Rock Springs is open on Sundays… except it wasn’t open when we went there.
 Bummer.

 We stayed at a strange little campground, High Desert Storage and RV Park.
-There were several trailers hooked up in sites, but I didn’t see another human while we were there.
+There were several trailers hooked up in campsites, but I didn’t see another human while we were there.
 It was just a five minute drive into downtown, but the absolute best thing about this weird spot was the trail leading from the back corner of the campground up the hill to a big rock overlooking town and the dusty, rolling hills leading up to the snowy mountains.
 Bugsy and I went up there three times in the fifteen hours we were in Rock Springs, and the last time J came with us for a picnic breakfast.

 What to do in Rock Springs